Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

 \subsubsection{The disk with two orbifold points}

-Consider a disk $\DD$ with two orbifold points $x, y$.
+Consider a disk $\DD$ with two orbifold points $x$ and $y$.
 Let $a\in \bbZ\slash n\bbZ$ and $b\in \bbZ \slash m\bbZ$ be the generators of the isotropy groups at the points $x$ and $y$, respectively.
-By van Kampen, the fundamental group of $\DD$ at a chosen based point is isomorphic to the free product of the isotropy groups of the orbifold points
+By van Kampen, the fundamental group of $\DD$ at a chosen based point, different from $x$ and $y$, is isomorphic to the free product of the isotropy groups of the orbifold points,

 so that every free loop is given by a (cyclic) word in the generators $a$ and $b$, as in Figure~\eqref{Fig:presentationofalpha}.
 Since $a$ and $b$ have finite order, we do not need to consider negative powers of $a$ or $b$ to present a loop.